ajimatahari/ecommerce-laravel/readme.md

 - Live user search using AJAX
 - Output HTML from database (reviews)
 - Send message reply / send message to users (to their email address)
+- Create stripe customers on register
-- Billing and invoices creation
+- Billing and invoices creation with stripe.js
 - Save wishlists (cart instances)
 - Push notifications
+- Reporting tab (on admin dashboard) from Google Analytics